 MIDI is the basis for all virtual instruments that enable us today to create productions and beats without external instruments.
 So you have all the instruments "virtually" in the computer, and control them via a MIDI keyboard.

-But also synthesizers, electric pianos and organs are controlled via MIDI.
+Synthesizers, electric pianos and organs are also controlled by MIDI.
 As you can see, this technology opens up endless possibilities in the studio - it creates a network between all your instruments (real or VST) - and controllers.

 What is MIDI?

 MIDI is the abbreviation for Musical Instrument Digital Interface.
 So it's an interface between computer, instruments and controllers and allows them to communicate with each other.
 For example, you can use a MIDI controller to control your analogue synthesizer and your VST synthesizer at the same time.

 But MIDI is also necessary to control your analogue synthesiser from your computer - for example, when you record a pattern that is to be repeated.
 And the best thing about it is that you can change all notes afterwards - whether in length, pitch or position.
 So you can create "digital scores" via MIDI that can then be played by analogue and VST instruments.

 Keep reading: The best free Autotune plugins

 History of MIDI